 When we added sustainability and citizenship, we essentially created a new organization.
 We had already set our public goals and commitments in this space, like science-based climate targets.
 We were moving from setting the goals to implementing the strategies to reach them—and a lot of that intersected with the communications and government work.

-Your core business should exude your Purpose—your product, your marketing your go-to-market strategy.
-And, if you are living your Purpose with integrity, it should extend to how you create and deliver these things—the treatment of employees, partners, communities and the environment.
+Your core business should exude your purpose—your product, your marketing and your go-to-market strategy.
+And, if you are living your purpose with integrity, it should extend to how you create and deliver these things—the treatment of employees, partners, communities and the environment.
 Some people call that ESG—really we don’t need to call it anything other than operating a business that is built to last.

 Why do you think there is some backlash—or at least noise—on ESG?